If you have been accepted to UB, this overview will help you understand how to navigate the process of successfully

 Shortly after you receive an offer of admission, you will be emailed instructions on how to access your UBITName and person number along with instructions for activating your account.

 UB and New York State require that all students provide proof of immunity against measles, mumps and rubella, as well as proof of vaccination for COVID-19.
 Review step 2 on the Student Health Services website for more information.

 Graduate Student Health Insurance

 If you have an assistantship, please visit the Human Resources website for information regarding:

-All others should read about student health insurance on the Student Life Gateway.
+All others should read about student health insurance on the Student Guide.

 The State University of New York (SUNY) requires all UB students to acknowledge receipt of and affirm UB's Rules and Regulations.
 You may do this by logging on to the HUB Student Center through MyUB and reviewing your "holds" box.
 Click on the hold for rules and regulations to see the affirmation screen, where you can view and affirm them.
 We also recommend reviewing the Graduate School policy library.